 |---|---|

-| Guest | Sign up/login CTA + contact |
+| Guest (unauthenticated) | Sign up / login CTA and contact info |

-| Player | Profile editing, per-type notification toggles, sign out |
+| Player | Profile editing (name, phone, NTRP rating), per-type notification toggles, beta info, sign out |

-| Admin | All player features + stats dashboard + admin shortcuts |
+| Admin | All player features + statistics dashboard + admin shortcuts |

-5. Organizer Role as Boolean Flag
+5. Organizer Role as a Boolean Feature Flag

 The Problem

-enum :role, { player: 0, admin: 1 } # platform level (unchanged)
+enum :role, { player: 0, admin: 1 }

 module OrganizerLimits